 A small intestinal biopsy is considered the gold standard for diagnosing Celiac Disease, however, there are pitfalls even in the biopsy.
 The pitfalls include an inadequate number of biopsies taken, incorrect areas biopsied as well as inaccurate pathological interpretation.
 It is therefore important that an experienced pathologist interprets the biopsy.

 Is a biopsy always necessary?

 A biopsy is usually recommended for a definitive diagnosis.
 However, recent European pediatric guidelines advise that a child may not always need a biopsy if certain criteria are fulfilled.
 These include symptoms, an anti-tTG level more than 10x normal, and a positive HLA gene test.
 In addition a positive endomysial antibody test on a second blood draw.

 All people in high-risk groups should be screened:

-- First degree relatives (parent, child, or sibling) of individual with Celiac Disease
+- First degree relatives (parent, child, or sibling) of the individual with Celiac Disease

 - Individuals with various autoimmune conditions like type 1 diabetes, thyroid disease, Sjogren's syndrome, autoimmune liver diseases especially primary biliary cirrhosis as well as other autoimmune diseases.